mcserversoft/documentation/docs/guides/port-forwarding.md

 | Router 	| A device that creates a network between the computers in your home by wire or wifi.
 Many internet provider install modems with an built-in router. (with or without wireless capabilities) 	|
 | Switch 	| Looks the same as a router but it does less.
 You would use a switch to expand your network, *ex.
 1 cable goes in, 3 cables go elsewhere.*                                                  	|

-So go ahead and look arround to see how your network is setup.
+So go ahead and look around to see how your network is setup.

 ## Setting-up the port forwarding rule {#-setting-up-the-port-forwarding-rule}